jquery/contribute.jquery.org/pages/style-guide/prose.md

 #### Voice & Tone

-- Do write in clear, easy-to-understand statements.
-- Do write in active voice.
+- Do write in clear, easy-to-understand statements and in active voice.
 - Do keep the audience in mind while writing.
 - Do write conversationally.
 - Do write in the second person to address the reader.